helenaciviccenterboard/helenaciviccenterboard.github.io/febfest/vendors.md

 <!--Registration forms will be available in November and we will begin accepting registrations on December 1, 2018.-->

 <!-- uncomment following when form is available -->
-[Registration forms](helenaciviccenterboard.github.io/FebFest 2019 REGISTRATION FORM (1).pdf) will be accepted beginning December 1, 2018.
+[Registration forms] (helenaciviccenterboard.github.io/febfest/FebFest 2019 REGISTRATION FORM (1).pdf) will be accepted beginning December 1, 2018.

 <!-- uncomment following when the show is full -->
 <!-- ### Sep.
 1, 2017 Update